 Christ Church Sermons by The Rev. Cara Spaccarelli

 Jesus’ baptism in Luke lifts up the work of the Holy Spirit.
 The first sermon of the Way of Love series reflects on the ways we live out our baptism and engage the Spirit in our lives.
+Here’s a link to our resources page for The Way of Love series.

 The Sunday after Christmas is a “light” Sunday – one to let the worship wash over you and do its thing to shape your heart.
 A poem by Irish poet Paul Durcan included about the beauty and wonder of a “fast mass.”